VNET Investors Have Opportunity to Lead VNET Group, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Jan.
-17, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against VNET Group, Inc. ("VNET" or the "Company") (NASDAQ: VNET).
+22, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against VNET Group, Inc. ("VNET" or the "Company") (NASDAQ: VNET).

 Class Period: April 8, 2022 – February 15, 2023